filetrust/sdk-editor-eval/libs/extensions/archive.manager/README.md

 ### Export and Import
 The Glasswall engine provides the ability to export and import the engine's internal representation of a file structure in an intermediate format such as XML or SISL.
 This allows internal components of a file to be made available to external programs for additional processing, before recomposing the file to include those externally modified components with a call to **import** API.

+**NOTE:** These modes are only supported when the archive manager is used with the Editor SDK.

 #### Export
 Files are processed as follows in this mode:
 - The input archive is decompressed